Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Spinning Particle Dynamics

-To find the $\Omega_{ISCO}$ for a spinning particle we use the analogy of geodesic particle, and hence substitute the values of $r_{ISCO}, L_{ISCO}\;\text{and}; E_{ISCO}$ in \cref{eq:Omega} found via \cref{eq:ISCO1,eq:ISCO2,eq:ISCO3}.
-In addition to $\Omega_{ISCO}$, there is one more important quantity to take into consideration while studying the motion of spinning particle in a curved spacetime (i.e. superluminal constrainnt).
-As we know from the literature \cite{Suzuki:1997by,Jefremov:2015gza} that for a spinning particle moving in curved spacetime, its four-momentum $P^{\mu}$ and four-velocity $u^{\mu}$ are no longer parallel to each other.
-Hence, four-velocity can be timelike (i.e. $u_{\mu}u^{\mu}<0$) as well as spacelike (i.e. $u_{\mu}u^{\mu}>0$).
-The timelike (physical) four-velocity is known as the subluminal, whereas the spacelike (unphysical) four-velocity is known as superluminal.
+To find the $\Omega_{ISCO}$ for a spinning particle, we use the analogy of a geodesic particle, and hence substitute the values of $r_{ISCO}, L_{ISCO},\;\text{and}; E_{ISCO}$ in \cref{eq:Omega} found via \cref{eq:ISCO1,eq:ISCO2,eq:ISCO3}. {We analyze the behavior of $\Omega$ as a function of $\mathcal{S}$ at the ISCO, as seen by an observer at infinity in \cref{fig:ISCO} together with other ISCO parameters.} {Further,} while studying the motion of a spinning particle in a curved spacetime { it is important to take into consideration superluminal constraint.} As we know from the literature \cite{Suzuki:1997by,Jefremov:2015gza}, for a spinning particle moving in curved spacetime, its four-momentum $P^{\mu}$ and four-velocity $u^{\mu}$ are no longer parallel to each other.
+Hence, four-velocity can be timelike (i.e., $u_{\mu}u^{\mu}<0$) as well as spacelike (i.e., $u_{\mu}u^{\mu}>0$).
+The timelike (physical) four-velocity {of a spinning particle} is known as the subluminal, whereas the spacelike (unphysical) four-velocity {of a spinning particle} is known as superluminal.
 Therefore, to ensure that the motion of the spinning particle is subluminal (physical), we impose a constraint